Last Updated on March 16, 2025

 - Uncommon causes are ice cream truck, water tubing, gunshot wounds etc.

-A child with multiple fractures not fitting into an injury pattern should be suspected to have child abuse.
+A child with multiple fractures not fitting into an injury pattern should be suspected of having child abuse.

 Clinical Presentation of Fractures in Children

 Very young children after injury will cry and would restrict the use of the injured area.
-Following are the most common symptoms of a fracture.
+The following are the most common symptoms of a fracture.

 - Pain in the injured area